metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

         ether 52:54:00:db:85:29  txqueuelen 1000  (Ethernet)
 ```

 Next, an Ansible role called [firewall](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/firewall.yml) will be executed targetting the host to be sure that the proper ports are opened.
 In case your host is running `Red Hat Enterprise Linux` or `CentOS 8`, firewalld module will be used.
-All other cases, iptables module is the choice.
+In any other case, iptables module is the choice.

 Below, the code snippet where `firewalld` or `iptables` is assigned: